Sex discrimination in employment is unlawful. Employee and applicants are protected from discrimination.

 This practice provides experienced counsel and representation to individuals facing sex discrimination.
 Steven Murray has successfully represented individuals asserting sex discrimination claims in actions before United States District Courts, including representing private sector employees, and employees of federal, state, and local government agencies.Sex Discrimination Law

-Title VII of the Civil Rights Act of 1964, as amended, is a federal law prohibiting sex discrimination in employment.
-Title VII applies to employers with 15 or more employees.
-The Colorado Anti-Discrimination Act [CADA], a Colorado law, prohibits discrimination based on sex in employment.
-CADA applies to employers with one or more employees.
-Title VII and CADA prohibit an employer from taking adverse employment actions because of sex, including but not limited to:
+Title VII of the Civil Rights Act of 1964, a federal law, and the Colorado Anti-Discrimination Act [CADA], prohibit sex discrimination.
+Title VII applies to employers with 15 or more employees, labor organizations, and employment agencies.
+The CADA applies to employers with one or more employees.

-The Equal Pay Act of 1963 [EPA], a federal law, requires employers to pay equal wages to women and men in the same establishment for performing substantially equal work−jobs requiring substantially equal skill, effort and responsibility and are performed under similar working conditions.
-The EPA covers all forms of pay, i.e. salary, overtime pay, bonuses.Sexual Orientation & Gender Identity Discrimination
+The Equal Pay Act of 1963 [EPA], a federal law, requires employers to pay equal wages to women and men in the same establishment for performing substantially equal work.
+The EPA applies to jobs requiring substantially equal skill, effort, and responsibility, and performed under similar working conditions.
+The EPA covers all forms of pay, i.e. salary, overtime pay, bonuses.Discriminatory Actions